How to create custom color palette for a PowerPoint theme?

 On this slide, I am also going to adjust the font color in the Text placeholders on the right-hand to white by selecting the text box and using the color palette on my PPT Productivity Color Toolbar.

-In addition to customizing the standard 11 Child slides that are created by default by PowerPoint you can also create your own layouts.
+In addition to customizing the standard 11 Child slides created by default by PowerPoint, you can also create your own layouts.

 We only recommend creating new Child layouts if it is a layout you will use frequently.
 It’s a good idea not to create an excessive amount of additionally Child layouts as this tends to create confusion and it increases the file size of your template (which in turn increases the file size of every presentation you create).
 For slide layouts you want to use occasionally you can easily use the PPT Productivity Shape Library.

-To create a new Child slide, click ‘Insert layout’ on the Slide Master tab.
+To create a new Child slide for your Template, click ‘Insert layout’ on the Slide Master tab.
 A new Child slide will be added at the end of the pack, with the slide title and any footer placeholders.

 You can now add any additional place holders required.
-For this example, I’m going to use a team slide (e.g About the Team).
+For this example, I’m going to create a team slide (e.g About the Team).
 For that I will need to add some image and text placeholders.